 Tania Garrett, Global Rescue Member

 When professional slopestyle skier Jamie Crane-Mauzy crashed on the slopes in Vancouver, she suffered a massive traumatic brain injury which left her in a coma.
-When she woke up, Jamie was paralyzed on on one side.
+When she woke up, Jamie was paralyzed on one side.
 Global Rescue immediately took charge.

 “Global Rescue truly saved Jamie’s life.”

 Kate Starrett’s face was rapidly swelling.
 Although she did not know it, she was slowly going into anaphylactic shock.
 Left untreated, the condition could have caused her to suffocate.
 Global Rescue helped to bring her life-threatening allergic reaction under control.